 Snowmass has recently opened it expanded Base Village.
 This includes new Limelight Hotel and several other dining spots.
 The Limelight Hotel Snowmass opened in December, 2018.
 It has a five-story climbing wall 90 rooms and a 7,500 lobby and lounge area.
 There is live music during peak season.
 Here you will find the Limelight Lounge a casual bar and dining area serving breakfast and dinner.
 They feature wood-fired pizzas and other great menu items from small to large plates.
 I loved the kale salad and mussels in a white wine broth.

-Also in the expanded base village is The Crêpe Shack by Mawa McQueen.
-I love her Aspen and Willits restaurants.
-This is her first foray into Snowmass with coffee and crepes.
-Across the skating rink is the CODough Bar will features croughnuts, doughnuts, fritters, cinnamon rolls, gluten free treats and breakfast burritos, as well as a tap bar featuring wine and beer.
+Also in the expanded Base Village is The Crêpe Shack by Mawa McQueen.
+I love her Aspen restaurant, Mawa’s Kitchen.
+This is her first foray into Snowmass with coffee, pastries and crepes.

 Good for coffee in the Snowmass Mall is Fuel Cafe.
 They also feature breakfast items like bagels plus sandwiches, salads, burritos, wraps and smoothies.

-Owned by the same group as Saké and State 38, Basecamp Bar & Grill is Slice of Italy.
+Owned by the same group as Basecamp Bar & Grill is Slice of Italy.
 This is a fun, casual Italian restaurant featuring classic Italian entrees and pizzas.
 They have a large menu of food, wine and cocktails.
 I enjoyed my first dinner where I had the basil pesto pasta dish and a very tasty tiramisu.

 I have been attending classes at Anderson Ranch Arts Center in Snowmass for 20 years.
 I have always enjoyed the Anderson Ranch Café for my daily lunch and an occasional dinner.
-In 2020 they hired David Wang at the new director of culinary arts and operations.
-I was recently back twice and really thought the new menu was excellent.
-He has a globally inspired menu that features the influences of regional American, barbeque, East Asian, Southeast Asian, Latin and Mediterranean cuisine and using locally sourced ingredients.
-They are also offering a new coffee and espresso bar.
-Check out their website for special events, themed happy hours and culinary-focused special events.
-You can always walk through the campus, attend a lecture, visit their gallery and store and see what the students are working on in the various studios before or after a a meal.
+You can always walk through the campus, attend an evening lecture or one of the weekly auctionettes in the summer, visit their gallery and store and see what the students are working on in the various studios before or after a a meal.
 5263 Owl Creek Rd.